Entity Matching using Large Language Models: Scenario 2: With Training Data

-\textbf{Comparison of Selection Methods:} While providing demonstrations generally improves results for most LLMs and datasets, the demonstration selection method that works best varies depending on the dataset.
+\textbf{Comparison of Selection Methods:} The best demonstration selection method also varies depending on the dataset.
 The open-source LLMs generally reach the best performance when random or handpicked demonstrations are provided.
-GPT4 on the other hand, achieves the highest scores using related demonstrations apart from DBLP-Scholar, which points towards the model being able to better understand and transfer the specific patterns of such closely related examples to the current matching decision.
-The handpicked demonstrations are helpful for the Turbo models and Beluga2 on WDC Products but interestingly also lead to improvements on the other product datasets.
-We observe a similar generalization effect on a larger scale during fine-tuning in Section \ref{subsec:finetune}.
+In contrast, GPT-4 and GPT-4o achieve the highest scores on most datasets using related demonstrations, suggesting that these models are better able to understand and apply specific patterns from closely related examples to the current matching decision.
+The handpicked demonstrations, while not helpful for the Llama models on their source dataset WDC Products, lead to improvements on all other product datasets.
+The same effect is visible for the handpicked demonstrations transferred to DBLP-ACM.